Industry-Leading Platinum Refiners

 Types of Secondary Platinum Material We Process

+As a full-service scrap platinum refinery, Mid-States accepts the broadest range of platinum scrap in the industry.
 The most common sources of scrap platinum we process for our customers are outlined below:

 Platinum TypeCommon Source